Tandem clustering with invariant coordinate selection: Additional simulation results

 with $H$ so that $h = (h_1, \bo h_2')' \sim H$ implies $h_1 \sim {\chi}_{d-1}$ and $h_2 \sim {\cal N}(0, \sigma_2^2I_{d-1})$.
 The $d \times d$ matrix $\bo O$ can be used to rotate and rescale the vector.

-Figure~\ref{fig:rbwheel_data} shows our simulated data set of size $n=1000$ from the barrow wheel distribution with $d=3$, $\sigma_1=0.1$, $\sigma_2=0.2$ and $\epsilon = 0.2$.
-Table~\ref{tab:rbwheel} reports the ARI values of $k$means, mclust, and rmclust on this data set, as well as after performing ICS with $\tcov-\cov$.
-The approaches based on a Gaussian mixture model (mclust and rmclust) fail to detect the clusters in the simulated data set with ARI values around 0.34, while $k$means performs even worse with an ARI close to 0.
+Figure~\ref{fig:rbwheel_data} shows a simulated data set of size $n=1000$ from the barrow wheel distribution with $d=3$, $\sigma_1=0.1$, $\sigma_2=0.2$ and $\epsilon = 0.2$.
+Table~\ref{tab:rbwheel} reports the ARI values of $k$means, mclust, and rmclust (applied directly to this data set and after ICS with $\tcov-\cov$), as well as MFA and clustvarsel.
+The approaches based on a Gaussian mixture model (mclust, rmclust, MFA, and clustvarsel) fail to detect the clusters in the simulated data set with ARI values between 0.102 and 0.346, while $k$means performs even worse with an ARI close to 0.
 However, using tandem clustering with ICS and TCOV-COV recovers the cluster structure in the first coordinate, as illustrated in Figure~\ref{fig:rbwheel_IC}.
-Applying the clustering methods to the first invariant coordinate greatly improves the identification of the three clusters and yields ARI values ranging from 0.835 for $k$means to about 0.96 for mclust an rmclust.
+Applying the clustering methods to the first invariant coordinate greatly improves the identification of the three clusters and yields ARI values ranging from 0.835 for $k$means to about 0.96 for mclust and rmclust.